-Board members are expected to attend around 11 meetings a year, which last three hours and are currently held during the day, however, our pattern of meetings is under review and may change.
-In addition, trustees occasionally act as advisors to staff leads on specific projects related to their areas of special expertise, and represent our charity at events and meetings.
+Board members are expected to attend 6 bi-monthly meetings a year, which last three hours and are currently held during the day, however, our pattern of meetings is under review and may change.
+In addition, the Board hold at least one annual trustee training day, and an annual strategic planning event; trustees occasionally act as advisors to staff leads on specific projects related to their areas of special expertise, and represent our charity at events and meetings.